 Separately from the German attacks, Italian troops launch an unexpected attack on Tobruk.
 Sappers clear barbed wire and clear mines.
 The Italian infantry then moves forward and takes some bunkers.

-Clearly worried about the staunch Axis defense on the Libyan frontier, Winston Churchill cables Middle East Commander General Archibald Wavell and asks if it would be okay not to repeat the recent Tiger Convoy, which sent a hundreds of tanks directly through the Mediterranean to Alexandria.
+Clearly worried about the staunch Axis defense on the Libyan frontier, Winston Churchill cables Middle East Commander General Archibald Wavell and asks if it would be okay to repeat the recent Tiger Convoy, which sent hundreds of tanks directly through the Mediterranean to Alexandria.
 Churchill notes, "in view of the heavy loss of I tanks on 15th May, victory may depend upon the last hundred."

 In a message to South African leader Jan Smuts, Churchill notes that "President Roosevelt is pushing United States supplies towards Suez to the utmost."
 Churchill also states "I have good hopes that we shall win the campaign in the Eastern Mediterranean this summer."

 The British use Australian destroyer HMAS Vampire to reinforce Tobruk during the night.

 Light cruisers HMS Fiji and Gloucester land troops at Heraklion, Crete and then join the Royal Navy forces operating in large numbers near Crete.
 The Luftwaffe continues its attacks on the British base at Suda Bay, damaging 5993-ton freighter Logician and 6397-ton Greek freighter Nicolaou Ourania (beached and repaired by the Germans) and sinking 1070-ton Greek freighter Kythera.
 The RAF loses two Hurricanes of No. 33 Squadron based at Maleme.

 Royal Navy submarine HMS Unbeaten fires at Axis transports off Tripoli but misses.